 It is quiet, lightweight, compact, waterproof, and offers 19 length settings, so you can trim your beard to the exact length you prefer.

-Can You Use an Electric Razor on a Plane?
+You Can Use an Electric Razor on the Plane

 Many men struggle to go a day without shaving, so you might be wondering if you can use an electric razor on a plane.